DKS2301/Spam-Mail-Classifier-/README.md

 2. Vectorization: Converts text into numerical features using TF-IDF.
 3. Model Prediction: Uses a trained machine learning model to classify the message.

-## Demo

-Provide a screenshot of the application interface here.

 ## Contributing

 Feel free to fork this repository and submit pull requests.